-This recipe was created by my cousin, Michelle Larson, a My Healthy Beginning oils guru.
+This recipe was created by my cousin, Michelle Larson, our My Healthy Beginning oils guru.
 Her love for finding ways to bring natural and healthy living into her home combined with my desire to share that with the world is a match made in heaven.

 Find a container that you love.
-I am an old tin and jar junkie so I’m always looking for a way to use what I’ve collected.
+I am an old tin and jar junkie, so I’m always looking for a way to use what I’ve collected.
 And I think it’s more fun to get myself ready when I love what I’m using.

-In a small bowl gently mix the ingredients together.
+In a small bowl, gently mix the ingredients together.
 If you’re not using the cocoa powder, just use a small funnel to pour or scoop your arrowroot powder directly into the container, cover, and shake.
 I don’t include the cocoa powder at my house as we’ve all got lighter hair.

 Then add in your essential oils of choice.
 My favorite is a blend of rosemary and peppermint.
-When I was first introduced to Aveda in my teens it was through their rosemary mint shampoo and it was my favorite.
-This at home blend with essential oils is both grounding and energizing and makes me feel like I just walked out of a salon.
+When I was first introduced to Aveda in my teens, it was through their rosemary mint shampoo and it was my favorite.
+This at-home blend with essential oils is both grounding and energizing and makes me feel like I just walked out of a salon.
 Now, whether my cornsilk hair is cooperating or not is another story.

 Poke small holes in the lid of your jar for shaking directly onto roots, or dust it on with a designated makeup brush.